Katherine Johnson Independent Verification and Validation Facility: Affiliations

 NASA's IV&V Program is affiliated with NASA Goddard Space Flight Center (GSFC) and the Educator Resource Center (ERC), funded through a partnership with Fairmont State University, is part of a nationwide network of training sites at NASA centers and facilities.

 Projects

 NASA's IV&V Program is the lead NASA organization for system software IV&V, and is responsible for the management of all system software IV&V efforts within the Agency.
 NASA's IV&V Program's role is to provide value-added service to the Agency's system software projects, primarily by appropriately performing IV&V on system software based on the cost, size, complexity, life span, risk, and consequences of failure.
+NASA's IV&V Program employes an approach that ensures all services are driven by mission success and partnerships, not compliance or standards adherence, and that all IV&V services are strategically tailored to the unique needs of each mission.

+Current IV&V Projects: NASA’s IV&V Program is currently performing IV&V for the projects listed below.